Water Resource Management

 Why Bay College?

-The Bay College Water Resource Management program has run for 47 continuous years and is one of the few programs of its kind in the nation.
+The Water Resource Management program at Bay College has run for over 50 continuous years and is one of the few programs of its kind in the nation.
+We have quality instruction from faculty who have work in the water field for over 30 years.
 Graduates are highly sought after and targeted as desired candidates for employment.
 There is great opportunity for rapid promotion and job mobility because graduates are in such high demand nationwide.
-Upon completion of the program, graduates are immediatly eligibility to take highest level state certifications, which are accepted across the country.
+Upon completion of the program, graduates are immediately eligibility to take highest level state certifications, which are accepted across the country.
 Instructors help students with state exam preparation and practice certification exams.
 The Water Resource Management 1+1 degree is designed for students who have completed a basic Freshman curriculum in science.
 It allows students to transfer to Bay College and take specialized courses in Water Technology, and upon graduation, they will receive an Associate in Applied Science in Water Resource Management degree.
 Graduates are immediately eligible for certification and entrance into the water/wastewater treatment industry.

 Students transferring their credits to Bay College will complete the general education requirements listed in the transfer guides specific to each community college.
 The following colleges have transfer guides with Bay College for completion of Water Resource Management 1+1 degree: